 Swimsuits were a ralatively new development in the late 19th century.
 Until the 19th century, only the rich took vacations.
 As vacations became an increasingly established convention for middleclass and workingclass French people going to the beach became a popular choice.
 Beach resorts could be easily reached by France's expanding railroad network.
 The outcome of this was the development of the bathing costume.
 The first bathing costumes were tremendously cumbersome affairs.
 Gradually after the turn of the 20th century and more casual clothing became popular, bathing costumes or suits became less enveloping and cumbersome.
 Several HBC readers remember their bathing suits.

 A French reader tells HBC that after 1936, French boys rarely wore the boxer-style underpants.
 Boxers were not fashionable and the boys thought only rustic peasants in rural areas wore them.
 Also briefs were most practical to wear with short pants.
 After 1980, the fashion changed again and boxer-style underpants became popular once again and now over 80 percent teenagers wear them.

 A French reader tells us, "'Ein Leibchen' is a Austrian word and in the 1950s many boys were wearing a Leibchen which were similar to those being born in worn in France.
 It is a sort of untershirt with a large open collar without sleeves and quite long, made in white coton, very offten ribbed.
 After 1930, most French boys were wearing this sort of underwear

 It was named " un maillot de corps ".
-Now we said 'un maillot de corps Marcel'.
+Now we say 'un maillot de corps Marcel'.

 In Germany one says, 'Ein Unterhemd and not a ein Leibchen'."